k-rush/fretboard-radiusing-jig/README.md

 ### Track Rollers

 The router sled uses 1/2 diameter track rollers with a 1/4 shaft.
-Examples can be found here: https://www.mcmaster.com/catalog/128/1299/
+This is what I used: https://www.mcmaster.com/3643K81/

 It's improtant that the roller diameter is 1/2".
 The shaft diameter is not important, but the design may need to be altered to fit a different size shaft.